Manning River: History

 In March 2021, a record breaking low pressure trough brought intense rainfall to the Manning Valley catchment area, inundating properties at Taree and Wingham.
 It peaked at 5.7 metres in Taree, falling just short of the record 6 metre flood of 1929.

 In September 2023 a pod of five bottle-nosed dolphins became entrapped in a fresh water section of the Manning River, again between Jackson and Abbotts Falls.
 First observations reported one deceased dolphin, and the four surviving dolphins abnormal behaviour thrashing in deep sections of river and remaining circling within a small section of the river.
 Relevant authorities were notified.
 A period of observation of the dolphins was enacted.
 Water testing some days later revealed the water was fresh, and not brackish as had been presumed.
-Fresh Water Skin Disease quickly developed in all dolphins as a result of prolonged fresh water exposure.
+Fresh water skin disease quickly developed in all dolphins as a result of prolonged fresh water exposure.
 Visual growths and deep lesions became evident, even from the shore, and the last surviving dolphins colours began to change.
 Rescue was formally enacted after three of the dolphins were found deceased.
 The fourth dolphin perished the day following, before rescue could be enacted.
 A skilled multidisciplinary team, carried out a successful and humane capture of the only surviving dolphin on 17 September 2023.

-Once captured, the final dolphin, who came to be known as Forest, was initially given medical clearance to travel to Sea World Foundation, QLD to be rehabilitated.
-On full recovery Forest would have been released locally in the Mid-Coast.
+Once captured, the final dolphin, who came to be known as Forest, was initially given medical clearance to travel to the Sea World Foundation in Queensland, to be rehabilitated.
+On full recovery Forest would have been released locally in the Mid Coast.
 Forest was sedated with specialist marine mammal vets and a team of volunteers alongside her.
-She was travelling in a specialty equipped veterinary vehicle and was under sedation with the specialist team all around her when she died.
-Necroscopy showed prolonged exposure to fresh water conditions led to array of major health concerns, ultimately organ failure (Fresh Water Skin Disease).
-The pod of five dolphins perished within 5.5- 13.5 days of becoming entrapped in fresh water conditions.
-This event is being used to better understand Fresh Water Skin disease internationally, and to support better outcomes if this happens again in this stretch of the Manning River.
+She was travelling in a specially equipped veterinary vehicle and was under sedation with the specialist team all around her when she died.
+Necroscopy showed prolonged exposure to fresh water conditions led to array of major health concerns, ultimately organ failure.
+The pod of five dolphins perished within 5.5-13.5 days of becoming entrapped in fresh water conditions.
+This event is being used to better understand fresh water skin disease internationally, and to support better outcomes if this happens again in this stretch of the Manning River.